-Part of my outpatient physical therapy was on the Anti-Gravity Treadmill.
+Part of my outpatient physical therapy was on the Anti-Gravity Treadmill™.
 Twice a week, 15 minutes each time.
 I became impressed with the machine.
 Its design permitted me to walk fast and not get tired while doing it.
-The anti-gravity concept a winner!
 I must admit however that when I got off the machine, I was suddenly very tired.

 My physiotherapy ended.
-I have continued with the anti-gravity machine however at my own cost.
+I have continued with the Anti-Gravity Treadmill however at my own cost.
 I went from 15 minutes twice a week to a half hour each time.
 Then moved it to three times a week.
 I am now at 4 times a week.
 By around Thanksgiving, I expect to graduate to five times a week.

 I increase the speed and gravity periodically.
 Never any huffing and puffing.
 Just the tiredness afterwards.

 I plan on continuing with the machine.
 It has got me back to walking/speed walking.
 I feel better.
 I have thinned a bit.
 Cut back on food and drink without trying.
 The machine is saving my life!

 My goal is to return to Santorini next summer.
 To confront the volcano.
 This time to succeed in climbing it.
 There is no question in my mind that I will be able to do so.